 Imagine buying shoes.
 But you don’t know how well they’ll suit your new outfit?
 What if you could somehow bring both those elements in a single picture?

-One of the biggest impediments to ecommerce is buyers’ inability to visualize a product.
+One of the biggest impediments to ecommerce is buyers’ inability to visualise a product.
 The sensory elements that help consumer decision-making in brick and mortar stores are virtually lost online.

 Augmented reality (AR) is tackling this challenge by bringing life to the customer’s imagination.
 It can help people search for the right product and compare it to other websites.